ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 ```

-1. This line uses the awk command.
-This essentially will print out a column of your choice after using the grep command.
+1. This line uses `awk`.
+Awk is a programming language that is designed for processing text-based data.
+We don't use most of its functionalities here.
+All we are using it for is printing out a column of the output of the grep command.
 Additionally, it uses tr -d which is a method of removing puncuation to keep the script from breaking if punctuation is included where it shouldn't be.
 2. The line with the converged total energy on starts with a '!', allowing for easy access using `grep`.